 It’s not always easy to accurately estimate the amount of work you’ll have to do for a particular project.
 And this is because there aren’t any metrics you can rely on.

-For example, when starting doing visualization of book chapters, the activity was really easy for me to do.
+For example, when starting to do visualization of book chapters, the activity was really easy for me to do.
 Every exercise from a book took three to five minutes of video footage.

-After I’ve been doing it for a while, when I was signing yet another contract, I have been told how many exercises I will have to do for a new book release.
+After I’d been doing it for a while, when I was signing yet another contract, I was told how many exercises I would have to do for a new book release.
 And I assumed that the exercises were similar to the ones I’ve done before.
 So, based on the number of exercises, I’ve decided that the fee on offer was reasonable.

 But I was wrong.
 For this particular book, each exercise took me between 10 and 20 minutes to film.
-I had to do way more work than I though I would have.
+I had to do way more work than I thought I would have.

 The moral of the story is that you will sometimes spend a lot of effort for way less pay than you expected.